wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction/transaction-version.md

 | [Transfer transaction](/en/blockchain/transaction-type/transfer-transaction) | 1, 2, 3 |
 | [Update asset info transaction](/en/blockchain/transaction-type/update-asset-info-transaction) | 1* |

-> * The Update Asset Info transaction has been added in node version 1.2.0.
+> * The update asset info transaction type has been added in node version 1.2.0.
 The functionality that implements it is called "Ride V4 and multiple attached payments for Invoke Script Transaction" (No. 16).
 Version 1.2.x is currently available on [stagenet](/en/blockchain/blockchain-network/stage-network).